Today’s Topic: Helping Your Child Deal with a Bully

 When to Get Involved

-Now, if it’s a situation where somebody is being victimized, it’s a one-sided thing where they’re being targeted, they’re being victimized in the end, it is not okay behavior.
+If it’s a situation where somebody is being victimized, it’s a one-sided thing where they’re being targeted, that is not okay behavior.
 That’s when you want to step in.

 Step 4: Listen